KnpLabs/KnpMenuBundle/docs/index.rst

             # use "twig: false" to disable the Twig extension and the TwigRenderer
             twig:
                 template: KnpMenuBundle::menu.html.twig
-            # if true, enables the helper for PHP templates
-            # support for templating is deprecated, it will be removed in next major version
-            templating: false
             # set to false to not register the default RouteVoter
             route_voter: true
             # the renderer to use, list is also available by default